bee-queue/bee-queue/README.md

   - the queue that ran `getJob` to fetch the job from redis, or
   - the queue that called `process` to process it
 - `progress`: number; progress between 0 and 100, as reported by `reportProgress`.
+- `repeatString`: a crontab-like string to repeat the job automatically, you should have set the property (activateDelayedJobs) true

 ### Job Events